 Unit No.606, Windsor Building, Off.
-C.S.T Road, Kalina, Santacruz (East), Mumbai - 400098 Tel.
-No.: 022-678 00 300 Fax No.: 022- 6725 3940 - 47 Website: www.miraeassetmf.co.in E-mail: miraeasset@miraeassetmf.co.in
+C.S.T Road, Kalina, Santacruz (East), Mumbai - 400098

+Tel.
+No.: 022-678 00 300 Fax No.: 022- 6725 3940 - 47

+Website: www.miraeassetmf.co.in E-mail: miraeasset@miraeassetmf.co.in

-The particulars of the Scheme have been prepared in accordance with Securities and Exchange Board of India (Mutual Funds) Regulations, 1996 (hereinafter referred to as SEBI (MF) Regulations) as amended till date and filed with SEBI, along with Due Diligence Certificate from the Asset Management Company.
-The units being offered for public subscription have not been approved or recommended by SEBI nor has SEBI certified the accuracy or adequacy of the Scheme Information Document.
+The particulars of the Scheme have been prepared in accordance with Securities and Exchange Board of India (Mutual Funds) Regulations, 1996 (hereinafter referred to as SEBI (Mutual Funds) Regulations) as amended till date and circulars issued thereunder filed with SEBI, along with Due Diligence Certificate from the Asset Management Company.
+The units being offered for public subscription have not been approved or recommended by SEBI nor has SEBI certified the accuracy or adequacy of the SID.

-The Scheme Information Document sets forth concisely the information about MIRAE ASSET AGGRESSIVE HYBRID FUND that a prospective investor ought to know before investing.
-The investor should also ascertain about any further changes to this SID after the date of this Document from the Mutual Fund/ Investor Service Centers/ Website/ Distributors or Brokers.
+The Scheme Information Document sets forth concisely the information about Mirae Asset Aggressive Hybrid Fund that a prospective investor ought to know before investing.
+Before investing, investors should also ascertain about any further changes to this SID after the date of this Document from the Mutual Fund/ Investor Service Centers/ Website/ Distributors or Brokers.